Davis Agesa

-Davis Agesa Amuyunzu is Kenyan striker currently in the ranks of Kenyan Premier League side Nairobi City Stars.
+Davis Agesa Amuyunzu is a Kenyan striker formerly of Kenyan Premier League sides Nairobi City Stars, F.C.
+Talanta, and now in the ranks of Kenyan second-tier side MCF.

 Club career

 Agesa is reported to have had a brief stint with Seychelle's side Revengers FC in 2015, a club he joined from lower-tier side Vapor Sports.

 In 2017 Agesa joined Nairobi City Stars and went on to score seven goals by the end of the season.
 He moved to the Kenyan Premier League side Thika United F.C. in the first part of the 2018 season before returning to City Stars after featuring in ten games.

-He was to head out for a short stint in Asia before returning to City stars for the second part of the 2018/19 season.
+He was to head out for a short stint in Asia before returning to City Stars for the second part of the 2018/19 season.